 “Networking” doesn’t usually mean literally asking people to hire you.
 Texting someone with a gear-related question is a subtle way to remind them you exist and are invested in camera dept. That’s often all it takes.
 Sometimes connections come from unexpected places.
 For example, one time Hudson Spider saw their light in a Bruno Mars video I worked on, and asked for info on the DP and shooting process.
 Connecting those dots was easy, and even gave me the chance to meet some new DPs.

 If you make a business card, professional instagram, email signature or website, you’ll be faced with defining your crew position.
 It might be tempting to list all your varied interests, but no one will be impressed that you’re a “Cinematographer, Director, Actor and Hand Model.”
 Calling yourself a DP when you’re mostly working as a camera PA can come off as tacky.
 Film schools often encourage students to “dress for the job you want” but I recommend a different approach.
 If you’re working as a 2nd AC, but want to be a director someday, you can make two different cards that you give out depending on the connection you’re making at the moment.
-If you’re a jack of all trades, you can list yourself as “Camera Department” and handwrite ‘1st AC’ ‘camera operator’ or ‘DIT / film loader’ for each individual circumstance.
+If you’re a jack of all trades, you can list yourself as “Camera Department” and handwrite ‘1st AC’ ‘camera operator’ or ‘film loader’ for each individual circumstance.
 If you’re just starting out, you could try a label like “Production Assistant / Camera Department.”

 On-Boarding Conversations